chainwikinet/wikijs-farm-content/strategy.md

 As of September 8th, 70% of the yield farming revenue is returned to users who provide capital.
 The remaining 30% of the yield farming revenue is distributed to users who [stake FARM in the Profit Sharing contract][farm-stakedrop].
 The Harvest Finance team does not charge fees for withdrawing or depositing assets and does not claim a fee on the yield farming revenue.

+As of November 3rd, all vaults include a 12 hour timelock for both strategy changes and vault upgrades.

 ## Farming CRV with BTC